Beastmodebelg/Ubuntu/README.md

 # Ubuntu

+Open the terminal application for Ubuntu desktop.
+For remote Ubuntu server you must use BMC or KVM or IPMI tool to get console access Type sudo apt-get install openssh-server
+Enable the ssh service by typing sudo systemctl enable ssh Start the ssh service by typing sudo systemctl start ssh Test it by login into the system using ssh user@server-name

 How to install SSH server in Ubuntu
 The procedure to install a ssh server in Ubuntu Linux is as follows: